Testimonials

 Add ½ t orange zest, ½ t cinnamon, and ½ t ground chili

-The heating and cooling to specific temperatures in this recipe tempers the chocolate so that it hardens and remains hard at room temperature.
-Also, including liquids in this recipe would ruin or make very difficult the tempering.
+The heating and cooling to specific temperatures in this recipe tempers the chocolate so that it remains hard at room temperature.
+Including liquid ingredients can prevent tempering.
 If the chocolate does not temper, then something went wrong.
 Try the melting process again with the failed batch.

 2 c almond meal